EARTHING SYSTEMS GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 2TN-C-S (PME) is the most common system in new UK properties.
-The DNO provides a combined PEN conductor which is split into separate neutral and earth at the meter position.
+2. 02TN-C-S (PME) is the most common system in newer UK properties.
+The distributor's PEN conductor is split into separate neutral and protective conductors at the cut-out.
 Typical Ze is 0.20Ω to 0.35Ω.

 01 · Earthing Systems Guide

-Every electrical installation in the UK operates within one of three earthing systems: TN-S, TN-C-S (commonly called PME), or TT.
-The earthing system determines how fault current returns to the source, what earth fault loop impedance (Zs) values can be achieved, what protective devices are required, and what additional risks must be managed.
+Every electrical installation in the UK sits within one of three earthing systems: TN-S, TN-C-S (commonly called PME), or TT.
+The system determines how fault current returns to the source, what earth fault loop impedance can be achieved, which protective device can provide fault protection, and what additional risks have to be managed.

-Identifying the earthing system before commencing any electrical work is a fundamental requirement.
-BS 7671:2018+A4:2026 Chapter 41 sets out the disconnection time requirements for each system, and the choice of earthing system directly affects whether those requirements can be met.
-The statutory framework is provided by the Electricity Safety, Quality and Continuity Regulations 2002 (ESQCR 2002), particularly Regulation 8 for PME supplies.
+Identifying the system before commencing work is fundamental.
+BS 7671:2018+A4:2026 Chapter 41 sets the disconnection times in Table 41.1 and the maximum Zs formulae in Regulations 411.4.4 and 411.5.4, and the earthing system decides whether those figures can be met with an overcurrent device or whether an RCD is needed.
+The statutory framework sits alongside it in the Electricity Safety, Quality and Continuity Regulations 2002 (ESQCR), particularly Regulation 9 for PME.

 Free download